EVENTS

 PAST EVENTS:

+An event hosted by the LGBTQ+ Bar in Washington, D.C. that was held on August 7 -9, 2024.
 For decades, there was an abysmal lack of diversity in the selection of arbitrators and mediators in ADR proceedings.
 In recent years, happily, there have been numerous initiatives put forward to remedy this situation, with tangible progress being made and renewed hope that the situation will continue to improve.
 Join our panel of experienced ADR professionals to learn more about the precise nature of this long-term problem afflicting the ADR field, why it matters, and what steps have taken place – and are anticipated to take place – to address this issue going forward.
 Legal professionals considering entering an ADR practice are encouraged to attend to learn more about how to be part of the solution!

-An experienced panel of employment law mediators will guide practitioners through best practices for employment law mediations, from 1) mediation preparation: mediator selection issues, drafting effective mediation statements and preparing clients and attorneys for mediation; and then through 2) issues arising at the mediation itself: avoiding impasse, mediator’s proposals, inability to pay issues, Rule 68 vs. Cheeks, and more.
+This event was hoted by The New York City Bar.
+Boasting an experienced panel of employment law mediators will guide practitioners through best practices for employment law mediations, from 1) mediation preparation: mediator selection issues, drafting effective mediation statements and preparing clients and attorneys for mediation; and then through 2) issues arising at the mediation itself: avoiding impasse, mediator’s proposals, inability to pay issues, Rule 68 vs. Cheeks, and more.

-This insightful webinar on navigating workers’ compensation law, is a must-attend for union workers and small business owners:
+An event held by WMCC, this insightful webinar on navigating workers’ compensation law, is a must-attend for union workers and small business owners:

 - Understand Your Rights: Learn about the protections and benefits available to workers when facing workplace injuries and illnesses.